nenebird16/BVBontology/docs/schema/relationships/cross-role-relationships.md

 CREATE (r)-[:ACCESSIBLE_TO]->(c)
 ```

-## RESPONDED_TO (Coach→Player)
+## RESPONDED_TO (Person:Coach→Person:Athlete)

-Coach providing feedback to player request or shared content.
+Coach providing feedback to athlete request or shared content.

 **Properties:**
 - `timestamp`: When the response was given